CodingCellist/codingcellist.github.io/content/en/post/media-i-enjoyed-2023/index.md

 puzzle games, "The Past Within" is yet another wonderful instalment in the series.
 It requires 2 players on separate devices (with 2 separate copies of the game), making it ideal for playing whilst hanging out with a partner or puzzle-liking friend.

 You return to your father's old cabin by the lake to explore his lab and solve the puzzles to potentially bring him back, whatever that may mean.
-One player is in the past of the setting and another in the present, and you must communicate what you see on your screen to solve the puzzles; very simple, fun and collaborative.
+One player is in the past of the setting and another in the present, and you must communicate what you see on your screen to solve the puzzles; very simple, fun, and collaborative.
 A game takes probably 30 minutes to 1 hour, depending on your communication skills and puzzle-solving-ability, and since there are multiple puzzles and sides to the story, it is also replayable.
 Well worth the £7 or so that it is on Steam.

 ### Signalis